-MP/M IIT.M.
-Operating System Release 2.1 Compatibility Attributes
+MP/M II V2.1 Compatibility Attributes

-Addendum to the MP/M II Operating System Programmer's Guide Copyright © 1982 by Digital Research CP/M is a registered trademark of Digital Research: MP/M and MP/M II are trademarks of Digital Research.
-Compiled February 1982
+Addendum #1 to the First Printing - 1981 Copyright © 1982 by Digital Research, Inc. CP/M is a registered trademark of Digital Research MP/M and MP/M II are trademarks of Digital Research Compiled February 4, 1982

-The MP/M IIT.M. file system introduced some new restrictions relating to file operations that were not present in MP/MT.M.
-1.1 or CP/M®.
+The MP/M II ^{T.M.} file system introduced some new restrictions relating to file operations that were not present in MP/M^{T.M.} 1.1 or $CP/M^{\textcircled{R}}$.
 For example, if a process opens a file in the default mode (locked), MP/M II does not allow other processes on the system to open, delete, or rename the file until the process opening the file either closes the file or terminates.
 In addition, MP/M II does not allow a process to perform file operations with an FCB that has not been activated by a successful open or make operation, or with an FCB that has been deactivated by a close operation.
 These restrictions protect an MP/M II user from interference from other users on his open files.
 To illustrate, it is this protection that enables an MP/M II user to edit a file with the assurance that another user cannot delete or modify his file during his edit session.

-The new restrictions added to MP/M II provide file security when multiple users are running the system.
-The preceding example describes restrictions required to prevent collisions on file activity between independent processes.
+The new restrictions added to MP/M II were required to provide file security when multiple users are running the system.
+The above example describes restrictions required to prevent collisions on file activity between independent processes.
 Another new MP/M II restriction sets limits on how a process can modify open FCBs.
 These limits are enforced by checksum verification of open FCBs and protect the integrity of the MP/M II file system from corrupted FCBs.
 Note that the new MP/M II restrictions are not intended to protect a user from his own actions.
 Instead, they ensure that the activity of one user does not adversely affect other users on the system.

-Generally, the new MP/M II file system restrictions create little difficulty for new application development.
-In fact, they enforce good programming practice.
-However, because of these new restrictions, some CP/M and MP/M software written before MP/M II's release does not run on MP/M II.
+In general, the new MP/M II file system restrictions create little difficulty for new application development.
+In fact, they enforce what is generally accepted as good programming practice.
+However, because of these new restrictions, some CP/M and MP/M software written prior to MP/M II's release does not run on MP/M II.
 In addition, multiple copies of some software do not run because the default open mode for MP/M II is a locked mode in which only one process can open a file.

-To address these problems, Digital Research has added compatibility attributes to MP/M II, Release 2.1.
-The compatibility attributes are defined as attributes Fl' through F4' of program files.
+To address these problems, Digital Research has added compatibility attributes to MP/M II, Version 2.1.
+The compatibility attributes are defined as attributes F1' through F4' of program files.
 A new GENSYS option determines whether the attributes are to be activated.
-If activated, the Command Line Interpreter (CLI) interrogates these attributes during program loading and modifies the MP/M II ground rules for the loaded program as described below
+If activated, the Command Line Interpreter (CLI) interrogates these attributes during program loading and modifies the MP/M II ground rules for the loaded program as described below.
 Note that the compatibility attributes should not be used with new software.
 They are intended for use with working software developed for CP/M and MP/M 1.1.
-This especially applies to compatibility attribute F4', which disables FCB checksum verification on read and write operations.
+This especially applies to compatibility attribute F4' which disables FCB checksum verification on read and write operations.
 Use this attribute sparingly and only with programs that are known to work.